DiamondLightSource/tickit/docs/tutorials/composing-interpreters.rst

 In `Creating an Adapter` we saw how to construct an adapter for a ``Shutter`` device that could receive commands of the form ``P?``, ``T?``, and ``T=1``.
 To function correctly, these commands had to be sent exactly as specified, one at a time - when talking to a simulated device this may not be the case.
-Rather than worry about more general regex patterns, interpreter composition can provide a simpler way of dealing with more complex or messy messages.
+Composing Interpreters are useful if you want to do some pre/post processing on all commands before/after they are handled.

 Suppose, first of all, that, when communicating with a 'real' shutter device, all messages are prepended with a fixed-length header that can be ignored.
-For example, suppose each message is prepended with a header of 2 bytes like ``/x00/x02P?``, ``\x00\x04T=1.0`` etc. To match the shutter's commands against such messages is possible with a small modificatiojn of the regex patterns, however, it would be much neater to cutoff the first two characters of each message before passing it on to the ``CommandInterpreter``.
+For example, suppose each message is prepended with a header of 2 bytes like ``\x00\x02P?``, ``\x00\x04T=1.0`` etc. To match the shutter's commands against such messages is possible with a small modification of the regex patterns, however, it would be much neater to cutoff the first two characters of each message before passing it on to the ``CommandInterpreter``.
 This can be achieved by wrapping the ``CommandInterpreter`` with a ``BeheadingInterpreter`` in the adapter's ``__init__`` as follows: